DeveloperMohit94/EB-TODO-TASK/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# To-Do List App

+A simple To-Do List app built with React Native, using Redux Toolkit for state management.
+The app allows users to add, edit, delete, and mark tasks as completed.
+It also fetches an initial list of tasks from an API and persists user-created tasks.

+## Features

+- **Add Task**: Users can add a new task with a title and description.
+- **Edit Task**: Users can edit an existing task.
+- **Delete Task**: Users can delete a task.
+- **Mark as Completed**: Users can mark a task as completed or uncompleted.
+- **Fetch Tasks**: On initial load, fetch a list of tasks from a provided API.
+- **Persist Tasks**: Ensure that user-created tasks are persisted across app restarts using local storage (e.g., Redux).

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.